ig3/srf-scheduler/README.md

 Returns an object with the new interval for each possible ease for the given card.

+### getNewCardMode()

+Returns 'go', 'slow' or 'stop'.

+Go if new cards will be presented when there are no cards due.

+Slow if new cards will be presented, interleaved with due cards but not if there are no cards due.

+Stop if new cards will not be presented.

 ### getNextCard(overrideLimits)

 Returns the next card to be studied or undefined.